 Modalities include the following:

-Classic Swedish massage uses kneading and flowing strokes to increase circulation, detoxify body tissues, relax muscles, relieve pain, and bring peace and pleasure to your mind.
+Relaxation Massage uses kneading and flowing strokes to increase circulation, detoxify body tissues, relax muscles, relieve pain, and bring peace of mind and a felt sense of well-being.

-Chi Nei Tsang is abdominal massage for improved health, helping with the systems of digestion, reproduction, circulation and respiration.
+Chi Nei Tsang (CNT) is a form of abdominal massage for improved health that helps with the systems of digestion, reproduction, circulation, and respiration.
 An average session is one hour of CNT mixed with half an hour of other work.

 We often have visiting therapists who may bring additional modalities.
 The reservations desk will be happy to share these with you when you call.